tpo/homegate_notes/README.md

 Homegate_notes
 ==============
-homegate_notes is a Greasemonkey script to annotate various real estate search engines.
+homegate_notes is a Greasemonkey script to annotate the search results of various real estate search engines.

 See http://sourcepole.ch/2011/4/17/annotating-third-party-web-pages
 for an example.